Are Artificial Sweeteners Safe During Pregnancy?

 Is artificial sweeteners safe during pregnancy?

+Generally yes, at normal amounts.
 Aspartame, sucralose, and stevia are considered safe in moderation (avoid aspartame only if you have PKU).
+Check with your provider first if your situation is unusual.

-How much artificial sweeteners can I have during pregnancy?
+How much artificial sweeteners is safe during pregnancy?

 Is artificial sweeteners safe while breastfeeding?

-Guidance can differ once you’re no longer pregnant — some things that are limited in pregnancy are fine while breastfeeding, and vice versa.
-Check with your provider about artificial sweeteners specifically for your situation.
+Guidance can differ once you’re no longer pregnant — some things limited in pregnancy are fine while nursing, and vice versa.
+Check with your provider about artificial sweeteners for your situation.

 References